-Baby Safe Haven or Adoption Plan: Choosing an Adoption Path that Works for You
+Baby Safe Haven or Adoption Plan: Choosing a Path for Adoption in Missouri that Works for You

-If you’re unexpectedly pregnant, you might be thinking about placing your baby for adoption.
+If you’re unexpectedly pregnant, you might be thinking about Giving a child up for adoption.
 Maybe you aren’t able to care for a baby.
-Maybe you’re not ready to be a parent.
+You might not feel ready to be a parent.
 Maybe you don’t want to be a parent (right now or ever).
 Whatever the reason, you are not alone: Birth mothers choose adoption for a variety of reasons.

-When it comes to adoption, you have a couple of options to ensure that your baby ends up in a safe and caring home: a baby safe haven or an adoption plan.
+When it comes to adoption in Missouri, you have a couple of options to ensure that your baby ends up in a safe and caring home: a baby safe haven or an adoption plan.

 Here’s what you need to know about these two different paths to adoption:

 What is a Baby Safe Haven?

 A baby safe haven is a location where you can safely and legally leave your baby.
 Baby safe havens include hospitals, fire stations, police stations, ambulance stations, maternity homes and pregnancy centers.
 You must give your baby to a baby safe haven provider, which is a person who works or volunteers at one of these locations.

 The baby safe haven provider will accept physical custody of your baby and ensure that your baby receives care.
 The baby safe haven provider will then notify the child welfare department, which will arrange for the adoption of your baby.